DOP Traditional Balsamic Vinegar of Modena - Not the easily one that you find at the grocery store!

 Do you already know the difference between the balsamic vinegar of Modena IGP and the traditional balsamic vinegar of Modena DOP?
 Basically, there are two products in the market:

 1)On one hand, there is the one that everybody knows and can find at the supermarket, at the grocery store, in many restaurants all over the world.
 This is the Balsamic Vinegar of Modena and it is certified in Italy as IGP, which means Protected Geographic Indication.
-I guess this is the product you’ve always enjoyed for dressing your salad for example.
-This is the product everybody thinks to be the real one.
-Well, it doesn’t kill anyone and it is good to be used everyday, but it must not be confused with the authentic DOP traditional product.
+We guess this is the product you’ve always enjoyed for dressing your salad for example.

 2) On the other hand, we have the DOP Traditional Balsamic Vinegar of Modena – the name is similar but it is not the same: the only word “traditional” is the difference in the name of the two products (balsamic vinegar of Modena vs traditional balsamic vinegar of Modena).
 We really hope to transmit the difference between these two products, as they cannot be compared, they are different, not even brothers, maybe cousins.

 We are not stating that one is better than the other, we are just saying that these are different products, born for different reasons.
-The IGP product – the one you can find everywhere – was born to be a business, to make money, as it is a daily and cheap product and can be sold all over the world with no limits.
+The IGP product – the one you can find everywhere – was born to be a daily and cheap product and can be sold all over the world with no limits.
 The other product – the DOP one – is the result of a centenary tradition and it is a great part of our local culture since more than a thousand years.

 Moreover, the certification sounds similar but different: